mvdmanish4/Mobile-Application-Design-and-Implementation/README.md

 1) Gson library by Google to counsume mock data for stores/items.
 2) Google Maps v2 API by Google to display stores.
 3) Barcode scanning library for Android, using ZXing for decoding.
+4) ListView with CardView to display store items.
+5) WebView to display the websites of stores and redirect payments.
+6) ConstraintLayout for app screens.